raspibolt/raspibolt/static-channel-backup.md

 ### Run backup script in background

-We'll setup the backup script as a systemd service to run in the background and start automatically on system startup.
+We set up the backup script as a systemd service to run in the background and start automatically on system startup.

 * Create a new service file